<> <> <> <>

 Jump to:

-When it comes to losing your hair, anybody who has spent more than 20 minutes on the internet looking for answers already knows that the condition is fraught with “expert” advice, misinformation, lies, whacky home-made remedies, and misconceptions.
+When it comes to losing your hair, anybody who has spent more than 20 minutes on the internet looking for answers already knows that the condition is fraught with “expert” advice, misinformation, lies, whacky homemade remedies, and misconceptions.

 There’s also a good bit of information out there about real solutions that are proven to work, but it takes a fair bit of digging to find the truth.
 Even then, it can take even more effort to disseminate fact from fiction.

-Amongst all the zany ideas you’ll read when it comes to hair loss, avoiding what NOT to do can be just as important as taking the right steps towards what you should do.
-As such, the whole saga becomes too complicated for many, and in the end just giving in and saying goodbye to your locks can feel like the easiest course of action.
+As such, the whole saga becomes too complicated for many, and in the end, just giving in and saying goodbye to your locks can feel like the easiest course of action.

 Luckily, we know a thing or two about this very topic, so we thought it was high time to compile a list of some of the best hair loss dos and don’ts in one easy article for your reading pleasure.

-DO: Start taking better care of your scalp
+Do: Start taking better care of your scalp

 Hair loss is not quite as simple as having the hairs on your head fall out.
 In fact, everybody loses a lot more hair than they likely realise every day.